Reticent93/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    Sessions is a way of authenticating a user.
+Sessions are stored in a database or in memory.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    Bcrypt hashes a password with time complexity

 - [ ] What does bcrypt do to slow down attackers?
+    Bcrypt hashes the password over and over again until it takes enough time so that hackers are slowed down

 - [ ] What are the three parts of the JSON Web Token?
+    JWT is made up of a header, a payload, and a verify signature

 ## Minimum Viable Product